insect-biome-atlas/happ/README.md

 The `query_cov` parameter sets the minimum aligned fraction of the query sequence.
 The default setting of `0.9` means that alignments are rejected if this fraction is less than 905.

-### ASV clustering

-The workflow can be configured to run one or more ASV clustering tools.
-The `software` parameter takes a list of supported tool names: `swarm`, `opticlust` and `dbotu3` currently.

-- opticlust
-- swarm
-- dbotu3

-Below are descriptions of the configurable tool-specific parameters.

 #### Opticlust